 Osman Kabia: student athlete, men's soccer

-Osman was a member of the first NJCAA men's soccer teams at TC3, playing in 1995 and 1996.
-He has the distinction of being the first all-American in TC3 soccer history, earning the recognition in 1996.
+Osman was a member of the College's first NJCAA men's soccer teams, playing in 1995 and 1996.
+He has the distinction of being the first all-American in the College's soccer history, earning the recognition in 1996.
 He was twice voted all-Mid-State Athletic Conference and all-Region III.
 Thanks to his play and hard work in the classroom, he earned a full athletic scholarship to Niagara University.
 After a successful career at Niagara, he graduated and moved to Atlanta, Georgia to play semi-professional soccer and work with the Olympic Committee during the summer games.

 Larry Siany: student athlete, lacrosse

-Siany, a 1978 graduate, was elected to the Panther Hall of Fame for his accomplishments both at TC3 and after graduation.
-He played lacrosse at TC3 in 1977 and 1978.
+Siany, a 1978 graduate, was elected to the Panther Hall of Fame for his accomplishments both at Tompkins Cortland and after graduation.
+He played lacrosse at the College in 1977 and 1978.
 In 1977, he led the team with 16 goals and 26 assists and was held scoreless just once during the ten-game season.
-With Siany leading the offense, TC3 enjoyed a fine year, beating JV's from both Syracuse University and Ithaca College and earning an NCAA invitation (at the time, the NCAA held post-season tournaments for two-year colleges and JVs from four-year colleges).
+With Siany leading the offense, the Panthers enjoyed a fine year, beating JV's from both Syracuse University and Ithaca College and earning an NCAA invitation (at the time, the NCAA held post-season tournaments for two-year colleges and JVs from four-year colleges).
 Siany enjoyed another solid season in 1978, registering 16 goals and 5 assists in 11 games.
-He finished his TC3 career with 32 goals and 31 assists in 21 games.
+He finished his Panthers career with 32 goals and 31 assists in 21 games.
 An Ithaca native, Siany continued his playing career on the Ithaca College varsity.
 After leaving South Hill, he joined lacrosse legend Richie Moran's coaching staff at Cornell University, spending 12 years as the junior varsity head coach.